prathameshdeshpande7/SamKnows_Test/README.md

 - For non-blocking behavior, curl_multi_perform needs to be used.
 This will enable us to issue simultaneous requests in parallel and speed-up processing.

-- Currently, all the source and header files for the library and the test application are in the same root folder.
-In the next version, source code can be modularized in a folder structure such as library code in lib/ and test application in src/ or a similar structure.

-- The build and run scripts can also have their own subfolders.
-The intermediate object files and shared object executable for the library merit their own build directory.

 - Support for other HTTP request types such as PUT, POST and DELETE needs to be added.